-The comparative advantage stems from the ability to produce goods and services at low opportunity costs, which is influenced by how available economic resources (also called factors of production) are and how good their quality is.
+Comparative advantages come from the ability to produce goods and services at low opportunity costs, which is influenced by the availability of economic resources (also called factors of production) and their quality.
 For example, several countries are endowed with abundant natural resources.
-They may also have had a more abundant workforce thanks to their large population.
+Thanks to their large population, they may also have had a more abundant workforce.
 Meanwhile, other countries may be poor in natural resources, forcing them to invest in human resources to grow their economies.

 Comparative advantage emphasizes producing goods and services at the lowest opportunity cost.
 For example, developing countries have more labor than capital goods (low capital-to-worker ratio).
 They also have relatively low wages.
 Thus, they can produce customized or labor-intensive products cheaper than in other countries.